 Reports of Alleged Violations of College Policies and Rules

 Allegations that students have violated a College policy, including a local, State or Federal law, may be directed to the Student Affairs Division Office.
 Alleged offenses committed by students living within College residence areas will most likely be initially reviewed by Residential Programs & Services.
 In the case when a matter will be resolved in residence, typically the Residence Director conducts the hearing.
-Some incidents occurring in residence areas, however, may be referred to the Associate Dean of Students for all College Judicial System action especially if the presenting information suggests that a student's enrollment status may require review and/or there is a history of repeated violations.
+Some incidents occurring in residence areas, however, may be referred to the Associate Dean of Students for all College Conduct System action especially if the presenting information suggests that a student's enrollment status may require review and/or there is a history of repeated violations.